Zulko/moviepy/docs/developer_guide/developers_install.rst

     $ python -m pytest

-And you can lint with :
+And you can lint with:

 .. code:: bash